 What causes it?

 It's common in the first week after birth when both you and your baby are learning to attach and feed correctly, but it can happen any time when your breasts aren't emptied properly.
 Missed feeds or not letting your baby feed often and long enough can cause engorgement, although you could just be one of the mums that makes more milk than their baby needs.
-Expressing and donating breast milk is a great solution for these mums - find out more on our page 'The Scotland-wide donor milk bank."
+Expressing and donating breast milk is a great solution for these mums – find out more on our page about the Scotland-wide donor milk bank.